 - Stay organised.
 This can’t be stressed enough, as you definitely don’t want to face the “Oh crap where did I put my undies” situation, especially when you go on a long vacation and carry loads of stuff in your luggage.
 If you are naturally not used to organising and categorising your items, then try these packing cubes and you will see the wonders yourself!

-The Ultimate Travel Packing Checklist for Your Next Trip
+The Ultimate Travel Packing List for Your Next Trip

 Clothes - Vacation Packing List